Takakiriy/typrm/README.md

     2: | #copy-template: command, {__Project__: projectA}
         mkdir -p  projectA  #template: __Project__
         cd        projectA  #template: __Project__

-Currently, it is not supported to replace the value of the variable specified in `#copy-template:` tag or `#copy:` tag by replace command.

 Even if there were differences in the presence or absence of　`#keyword:` tag or differences in the content of `#keyword:` tag,